Anwar8/Blaze/notes/journal.md

 ### WP7: Thesis writing - 08 weeks - due 15/05/2025

 ## Journal
+#### 5 August
+I have finished implementing and testing the 1D material base class `Material1D` and the isotropic hardening implementation `ElasticPlasticMaterial`.
+I now need to do the following:
+- Create a class implementation for a fiber-based beam-column element section.
+This section should be able to take a list fiber areas and centroids, and perform moment and force calculations based on the materials attached to each of them.
+- Implement a fiber-based beam-column element that allows for spread of plasticity as shown in Izzuddin's notes.
+This will require

 #### 15 July
 I can easily conform the linear element to use the `NonlinearTransform` object as well, as it subsumes the `BasicOrientation` object since it can calculate the linear transformation as well.
 The linear transformation is really *never* used in the nonlinear element, though.
 Since it is not used, then maybe `Nonlinear2DBeamElement::calc_T` should be deprecated or left empty (since it must be implemented as it is part of the virtual interface defined by `BeamElementBaseClass`).
 Also, I can really build the calculation of the material stiffness by using $\int_0 ^L \boldsymbol{B}^T \boldsymbol{D} \boldsymbol{B} dx = \sum _{i = 1} ^2 w_i\left[\boldsymbol{B}(x_i\right]^T \boldsymbol{D} \boldsymbol{B}(x_i)$, which would make it <span style="color:orange;">much easier to implement material nonlinearity as well, since it would be the same calculation!!!</span>